kavya08-bit/Text_to_handwritten/README.md

 3.You can find installation instructions on the official OpenCV website.
 4.A handwritten-style font file (e.g., a .ttf file).
 5.A background image template (e.g., a blank page with lines).

+but if you want to run this project you have to install cmake ,opencv framework in your computer